8. BitBotXL LEDs

 Return the red, green and blue value for the RGB LED at position n.

-loop displays each color value of the LED at position 0.from microbit import *
+(255, 0, 0).for loop displays each color value of the LED at position 0.from microbit import *

 import neopixel